TykTechnologies/tyk-charts/components/tyk-gateway/README.md

 ### Gateway Configurations

 #### Enabling TLS
-We have provided an easy way of enabling TLS via the `gateway.tls.enabled` flag.
+We have provided an easy way of enabling TLS via the `global.tls.gateway` flag.
 Setting this value to true will automatically enable TLS using the certificate provided under tyk-gateway/certs/cert.pem.

 If you want to use your own key/cert pair, you must follow the following steps:
 1. Create a tls secret using your cert and key pair.
-2. Set `gateway.tls.enabled`  to true.
+2. Set `global.tls.gateway`  to true.
 3. Set `gateway.tls.useDefaultTykCertificate` to false.
 4. Set `gateway.tls.secretName` to the name of the newly created secret.